RobertFurtuna10/CypressFashionDays/README.md

 - **cypress/**: This is the main directory of the Cypress project.
 - **cypress/fixtures/**: Static test data, such as JSON files, is stored here.
 - **cypress/integration/**: All spec files for tests are stored here.
 Inside this directory, each subdirectory corresponds to a specific testing module.
+- **cypress/PageObject/**: This directory is typically used to store Page Object Model (POM) files.
+Page objects represent the pages of FashionDays application and encapsulate their functionality, making tests more modular and easier to maintain.
+- **cypress/Utils/**: This directory contain utility files or helper functions that are used across tests.
+These utilities include functions for interacting with elements on the page and performes common actions in tests.
 - **cypress/support/**: Custom Cypress commands and other support files are defined here.
 - **cypress/integration/Tests/**: All the tests are stored here.
 - **cypress/reports/**: This directory is where Cypress generates test reports.